This document provides instructions for updating the Allowed Signature Database

 Before you begin

-Verify that your instances require Secure Boot certificates update.
+- Prerequisite verification: Verify that your instances require a Secure Boot certificates update.

 Update db and KEK on Linux using fwupd

-This method is supported on fwupdmgr versions 2.0.10 or later.
-Check your version with sudo fwupdmgr --version.
+fwupdmgr versions 2.0.10 or later support this method.
+Check your version by running sudo fwupdmgr --version.

 Run the following: